Ralph Carmichael: Personal life

 In 1948, Carmichael married singer Evangeline Otto; they divorced in 1964.
 Their daughter Carol Celeste Carmichael, later Carol Parks (1949–2010), was a vocalist and assistant record producer.
 He married his second wife, Marvella Price, in 1965.

 Carmichael's autobiography, He's Everything to Me, was published by Word Books in 1986.

-Death

 Carmichael died on October 18, 2021, in Camarillo, California.
 He was 94.

 Recognition

 Carmichael was inducted into the GMA Gospel Music Hall of Fame in 1985 and into the National Religious Broadcasters' Hall of Fame in 2001.